 Be your own analyst

 Software can’t (exactly) replace a human that’s well-versed in data science; it can’t totally explain and interpret marketing data in order to help make decisions that drive business goals.
 What it can do is assist less data-savvy marketers in collecting and analyzing some of their online marketing efforts.
-Analyzing data takes just as much creativity as it does logic, and with the right tools, even old-hat marketers can surprise themselves with how far a little data-dive can go.
+Analyzing data takes just as much creativity as it does logic, and with the right tools, even old-hat marketers can surprise themselves with how deep a little data-dive can go.

 According to Gartner: